aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-2/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Extended the Default Calculation Engine**
-Aspose.Cells APIs have powerful calculation engine that can calculate almost all of the Microsoft Excel functions.
-Moreover, the Aspose.Cells APIs now allow to extend the default calculation engine to meet custom calculation requirements of any application.
+Aspose.Cells APIs have **a** powerful calculation engine that can calculate almost all of the Microsoft Excel functions.
+Moreover, the Aspose.Cells APIs now allow **you to** extend the default calculation engine to meet custom calculation requirements of any application.

-Following APIs have been added with the release of Aspose.Cells for Java 8.7.2.
+**The** following APIs have been added with the release of Aspose.Cells for Java 8.7.2.

 1. AbstractCalculationEngine Class
-1. CalculationData Class
+2. CalculationData Class
-1. CalculationOptions.CustomEngine Property
+3. CalculationOptions.CustomEngine Property

 {{% alert color="primary" %}}

-Above mentioned APIs allow to implement custom calculation engine for all functions (including Excel's native functions) with more flexibility.
+**The** above‑mentioned APIs allow **implementing** a custom calculation engine for all functions (including Excel's native functions) with more flexibility.

 {{% /alert %}} {{% alert color="primary" %}}